zain-ahmed-ada/PRG1-debugging-workshop-js/readme.md

 Stepping through code, also known as "playing computer," is a technique where you step through the execution of a program line by line to check the values in memory as the program runs.
 You can do this manually using a piece of paper or use tools like [Python Tutor](https://pythontutor.com/visualize.html#mode=edit) for visualization.

-### 🔬 Static Analysis

-[Static analysis](https://www.perforce.com/blog/sca/what-static-analysis#static-01) tools are powerful allies in the battle against bugs.
-These tools analyze your code without executing it, helping you identify potential issues early in the development process.
-One popular static analysis tool for JavaScript is ESLint.
-You will find Eslint installed in this codespace.
-To check for errors with eslint against a particular directory you can run `eslint <dir-name>` in your terminal.

 ### 💡 Rubber Duck Debugging

 This technique involves explaining your code, line by line, to an inanimate object (traditionally a rubber duck).
 By verbalizing your code, you often spot the issue yourself.
 This method can be surprisingly effective in helping you understand your own code better and identify logical errors.